arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 ### Summary

 In this guide you registered a service with Consul and learned how to query it using the HTTP API and DNS interface.
 You also added a script based health check for the service.
-You can find a complete list of service registration fields in the [API documentation](https://www.consul.io/api/agent/service.html), or learn more about health checks in the [check definition documentation](https://www.consul.io/docs/agent/checks.html).
+You can find a complete list of service registration fields in the API documentation <https://www.consul.io/api/agent/service.html>, or learn more about health checks in the [check definition documentation <https://www.consul.io/docs/agent/checks.html>.

 Continue to the next guide to learn how to enable Consul's service mesh control plane called Consul Connect, which allows you to secure and observe network traffic between your services, and allow or deny inter-service communication.> Consul Connect is a service mesh control plane that provides service-to-service connection authorization and encryption using mutual TLS.
 In this guide you will learn how to configure Connect to encrypt and control traffic between services.

 ## Connect Services - Service Mesh | Consul

-In addition to providing IP addresses directly to services with the DNS interface or HTTP API, Consul can connect services to each other via sidecar proxies that you deploy [locally with each service instance](https://www.consul.io/docs/connect/proxies.html).
+In addition to providing IP addresses directly to services with the DNS interface or HTTP API, Consul can connect services to each other via sidecar proxies that you deploy locally with each service instance <https://www.consul.io/docs/connect/proxies.html>.
 This type of deployment (local proxies that control network traffic between service instances) is a service mesh.
 Because sidecar proxies connect your registered services, Consul's service mesh feature is called Consul Connect.

 Connect lets you secure and observe communication between your services without modifying their code.
 Instead Connect configures sidecar proxies to establish mutual TLS between your services and either allow or deny communication between them based on their registered names.
 Because sidecar proxies control all service-to-service traffic, they can gather metrics about it and export them to a third party aggregator like Prometheus.

-You can also [natively integrate](https://www.consul.io/docs/connect/native.html) applications with Consul Connect for optimal performance and security.
+You can also natively integrate <https://www.consul.io/docs/connect/native.html> applications with Consul Connect for optimal performance and security.

 **Security Warning:** This guide demonstrates Connect features with a dev-mode agent for simplicity, which is not a production-recommended secure way to deploy Connect.
-Please read the [Connect production guide](https://www.consul.io/docs/guides/connect-production.html) to learn about securely deploying Connect.
+Please read the Connect production guide <https://www.consul.io/docs/guides/connect-production.html> to learn about securely deploying Connect.

 Registering services that use Connect is similar to registering services normally.
 In this guide you will: